ondersumer07/musicCard/README.md

-# A Svelte component to showcase your song data
+# musicCard - A Svelte component to showcase your song data

 You can use this component to display your music history.
 Even if it's now playing, it'll deliver the message.